adcimon/cheatsheets/security/README.md

         * Use a strong hashing algorithm for the secret key (e.g. `SHA-256` or `bcrypt`).
     * Return the API key and the raw secret key to the user in the response.
         * `Important`: The raw secret key should never be stored in plaintext or retrievable again.
 Inform the user to save it securely.
-4. Management.
+3. Management.
     * List API keys for the user (e.g. `GET /api-keys`).
     * Revoke/delete an API key (e.g. `DELETE /api-keys/<key_id>`).
     * Regenerate a secret key (e.g. `POST /api-keys/<key_id>/regenerate`).

 ### Usage Workflow

-1. Authenticate API Requests:
+1. Authenticate API Requests.
     * Require the API key and secret key for authorized requests.
     * Sent them in the HTTP headers.